-Health care companies lead stocks lower after two-day rally
+After slow start, banks and retailers lead stocks higher

 ADVERTISEMENT

-ON THE REBOUND: Under Armour climbed after it reported better-than-expected sales as shoe and accessory revenue picked up.
-The stock had plunged 50 percent in 2017 on top of a 30 percent decline in 2016.
-It rose $2.61, or 18.4 percent, to $16.85.
-Other athletic apparel retailers including Foot Locker also gained ground.

-Meal kit company Blue Apron, which had fallen hard since it went public in June, took a smaller loss than analysts expected and posted stronger revenue.
-The stock rose 19 cents, or 5.7 percent, to $3.54.
-It went public at $10 a share in late June.

-PUMP IT UP: Nutrition supplement company GNC Holdings soared $1.05, or 24.9 percent, to $5.24 after it formed a joint venture with Harbin Pharmaceutical Group of China.
+PUMP IT UP: Nutrition supplement company GNC Holdings soared 19 percent after it formed a joint venture with Harbin Pharmaceutical Group of China.
 Harbin is investing $300 million in GNC, which will make it the company's largest shareholder.
+The stock rose 80 cents to $5.

-OIL: Energy companies declined as benchmark U.S. crude fell 58 cents, or 1 percent, to $58.71 a barrel in New York.
-Brent crude, used to price international oils, dropped 51 cents to $62.08 a barrel in London.
+OIL: Energy companies declined, and benchmark U.S. crude fell 10 cents to $59.19 a barrel in New York.
+Brent crude, used to price international oils, added 13 cents to $62.72 a barrel in London.

 BONDS: Bond prices rose.
 The yield on the 10-year Treasury note fell to 2.84 percent from 2.86 percent.

-OVERSEAS: Germany's DAX shed 0.3 percent and the CAC 40 of France fell 0.2 percent.
-Britain's FTSE 100 rose 0.2 percent.
+OVERSEAS: Germany's DAX shed 0.7 percent and the CAC 40 of France fell 0.6 percent.
+Britain's FTSE 100 lost 0.1 percent.
 Japan's Nikkei 225 lost 0.7 percent and Hong Kong's Hang Seng index added 1.4 percent.
 South Korea's Kospi rose 1.1 percent.

 AP Markets Writer Marley Jay can be reached at http://twitter.com/MarleyJayAP .
 His work can be found at https://apnews.com/search/marley%20jayt .